oriozc/Circle-Game/README.md

 the player can move with the joystick and can eat the enemies by going over them.

-when the player eat an enemy, he grows.
+when the player eata an enemy, he grows.

-when the player thouch a bomb - the game is over!
+when the player thouches a bomb - the game is over!